brandonngjh/TrainingMgmtWebApp/README.md

 This project consists of a frontend and backend service for a training management application, along with a MySQL database.
 The services are containerized using Docker and managed with Docker Compose.

+The application is developed using MySQL for the database, Express and Node.js for the backend, and React with TypeScript for the frontend.

 **Note:** This application is still a work in progress.

 ## Prerequisites